sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * For security and structural reasons, this plugin requires **PHP 5.5 or later** and **WordPress 4.4 or later**, or it will deactivate itself.
 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
+* For improved performance, your PHP handler should use a 64 bits architecture, because we use large primes for security.

 > <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>